This Web site is by and for the students of the Hunter College Elementary School Class of 1947.

 Hunter College Elementary School initiated its new policy as a

-specified geographical parameters (including most of Manhattan) were
+residing within specified geographical parameters (including most

-screened, and selected.
-Three floors of a wing of Hunter College's new
+of a wing of Hunter College's new Park Avenue building ... were

-Park Avenue building ... were allocated to the new school.
-Within
+allocated to the new school.
+Within minutes of the finest museums,

-of the finest museums, art galleries, libraires, and theaters, Hunter's
+art galleries, libraries, and theaters, Hunter's high-rise campus

 in the world.

-Requirements for admission to
+Requirements for admission to Hunter's

-highly selective grade schools in the nation...
-A score of 130 or above
+of the most highly selective grade schools in the nation...
+A

-on the individually administered 1937 revision of the Stanford-Binet
+score of 130 or above on the individually administered 1937

-(Form L-M) was required for entrance...
-The second screening involved
+entrance...
+The second screening involved detailed observation and

-observation and interviews with parent and child.
+interviews with parent and child.

 (from Genius Revisited; High IQ Children Grown Up)

-Hunter College Elementary School, New York City, is a lab
+Hunter College Elementary School, New York City, is a lab school

-gifted children.
+for gifted children.
 In general, the children who attend Hunter

-Elementary School are self-motivated, independent, and inventive.
+College Elementary School are self-motivated, independent, and

+inventive.
+They tend to be curious, persistent, and questioning

+youngsters who love the challenge of learning new concepts.
 They

-tend to be curious, persistent, and questioning youngsters who love the

-challenge of learning new concepts.
-They often have artistic/creative

-in addition to their strengths in school tasks.
-Most of the students
+strengths in school tasks.
+Most of the students have outstanding

-are also characterized by having good memories and exceptional critical
+are also characterized by having good memories and exceptional

-thinking skills.
+critical thinking skills.

 (From Hunter College's own current HCES Web site)

-The Hunter College Campus Schools (HCCS) consist of an
+The Hunter College Campus Schools (HCCS) consist of an elementary

-(nursery grade 6) and a high school (grades 7-12), with enrollments
+school (nursery grade 6) and a high school (grades 7-12), with

-of approximately 360 and 1,200 students, respectively.
-The schools are
+enrollments of approximately 360 and 1,200 students, respectively.

-funded (tuition-free), chartered by the Board of Trustees of the City
+Board of Trustees of the City University of New York, and

-of New York, and administered by Hunter College.
-The Campus
+administered by Hunter College.
+The Campus Schools serve as

-serve as coeducational laboratory schools, organized as research and
+coeducational laboratory schools, organized as research and

 History of the Campus Schools

-In 1869, The Female Normal and High School was established to educate
+In 1869, The Female Normal and High School was established to

-high school and college-level courses.
-In 1902, the high school and
+school encompassed both high school and college-level courses.
+In

-courses were separated.
-In 1914, the High School and the College were
+the High School and the College were named for their first

-designated as a "laboratory school for the education of intellectually
+designated as a "laboratory school for the education of

-gifted girls" in 1955, and in 1974 boys were admitted for the first
+intellectually gifted girls" in 1955, and in 1974 boys were

-For many years Hunter College High School and Hunter College were on
+admitted for the first time.
+For many years Hunter College High

-same campus.
-Since 1977 the Campus Schools (Hunter College Elementary
+Campus Schools (Hunter College Elementary and Hunter College High

-and Madison Avenues in Manhattan.
+Avenues in Manhattan.

 Hunter College High School is a combination junior and senior high

 school.
 It is a six-year program that begins in the seventh grade.
-Each

-for roughly 240 spaces in the entering class.
-The seventh grade is the
+entrance exam, competing for roughly 240 spaces in the entering

-long as they are in attendance.
+must remain New York City residents as long as they are in

-Hunter College Elementary School was established in 1870 as part of
+Hunter College Elementary School was established in 1870 as part

-the Hunter College Teacher Education Program.
+of the Hunter College Teacher Education Program.
 It was

-as the Hunter Model School; its name changed to its present form in
+originally known as the Hunter Model School; its name changed to

-who are admitted to the HCES may continue their education at the high
+admitted to the HCES may continue their education at the high

-met.
-The elementary school is open to students who live in Manhattan.
+requirements are met.
+The elementary school is open to

 (From a 2001 news

-release:; but note that a lot more than the name changed in
+release; but note that a lot more than the name changed in

 1941!)